-So the outfit of your car is silver, then what about the shoes?
+If the outfit of your car is silver, what about the shoes?
 Silver can rock most of the colors in the palette when it comes to wheels.
 Most, however, doesn’t mean all; there can still be some bad choices.
 Here are the best ones.

 Gunmetal can rock nearly all colors, especially greyscale shades, including silver.
 It can blend in well with the timeless aura that goes with the neutral shade.
 While portraying an aggressive stance, the color can still manage the ritzy market well.

-In regular use, for maintenance, wheel soap and water will do the trick.
+For regular maintenance, wheel soap and water will do the trick.
 The extent of your care will also depend on the finish you apply.
 Be careful, however, that you do not use anything acidic or abrasive.

 Does your car give off the glamorous, pristine vibe?
 Maybe it supports a sporty or muscular I-shouldn’t-be-messed-with kind of shape?
 These hints should mark your choice of finish, maintenance and color.

 The gunmetal paint with the bold and aggressive 20-spoke pattern will make your silver metallic partner a visual.
-Based on high-quality aluminum, fitment is no issue here either, as these are available in a variety of sizes.
+Based off a high-quality aluminum, fitment is no issue here either, as these are available in a variety of sizes.

 Gold makes for one of the more controversial shades.
 Two hues of precious metals, the blend might be remarkably pleasing or trashy, depending on your taste.
 We like the bold look and how gold can stand out, adding a dynamic sense to neutral silver.

-With a matte finishing, by lowering the clash just a bit, gold has the potential to suit the flash of silver.
+With a matte finishing extinguishing the clash just a bit, gold has the potential to suit the flash of silver.
 However, it would require a bit of extra care, especially if you are going with matte in tow.

 Maintenance would require regular cleaning with the classic soap and water.
 For more nasty substances, such as road grime, use chemicals.
 But make sure they involve nothing too acidic, basic or abrasive.
 Also, sealants can help a great deal.

 Enkei RPF1 entered as an enigmatic addition to the wheel world.
-Not only is it a classic, but a masterpiece for its price.
-The six-spokes design adds minimalist beauty, with a tint of aggressiveness to its posture.
+Not only does it have a classic design, but also is a beast when it comes to performance.
+The six-spokes design adds minimalist beauty, with a tint of aggression to its posture.